bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 Although this probability is *estimated* by the fraction of Aces in a deck of cards, whenever we write probabilities we are referring to a measure of the strength of one's belief in the statement.
-Thus, when we write that $P(A)= 4/52 = 0.077$ this probability means that you believe it to be  unlikely — but not extremely unlikely — that you draw an Ace from a well-shuffled deck (see the Rough guide for the conversion of qualitative labels to probability values in  Table 1 [ ](#table-1) at the end of the chapter).
+Thus, when we write that $P(A)= 4/52 = 0.077$ this probability means that you believe it to be  unlikely -- but not extremely unlikely -- that you draw an Ace from a well-shuffled deck (see the Rough guide for the conversion of qualitative labels to probability values in  Table 1 [ ](#table-1) at the end of the chapter).
 This belief, as we will see, is not just a *guess* but is something arrived at through proper rational processes, or in other words, by adhering strictly to the rules of probability.

 ### A bit more about the deck-of-cards analogy

 We are using the deck of cards to be analogous to the real world.
 While there are things we know about the real world there is a lot of uncertainty as well, just like the uncertainty of the deck of cards.
-We can gather evidence in the real world, to better know what the truth is, and analogously we can draw cards from the deck to better know what the properties of the deck is, i.e. is it well-shuffled, is it a standard 52-card deck or a deck of Tarot cards, etc…  As in the real world, we can propose *models* or simplified descriptions of what we think the deck is, and we can perform tests of these models by drawing from the deck and comparing to what we expect from the models.
+We can gather evidence in the real world, to better know what the truth is, and analogously we can draw cards from the deck to better know what the properties of the deck is, i.e. is it well-shuffled, is it a standard 52-card deck or a deck of Tarot cards, etc...
+As in the real world, we can propose *models* or simplified descriptions of what we think the deck is, and we can perform tests of these models by drawing from the deck and comparing to what we expect from the models.
 The methods of science do this with nature itself, by arranging situations where the observations will possibly rule out some models in favor of others, so that we get closer to the truth.
 The same rules of probability apply in all of these cases, but given the intuitive nature of a deck of cards, it is easier to see them applied in this simple system.

 #### Rule 2 (Negation rule):